jaeyunsung/RA_Autoantibodies_2023/README.md

 This script take in the raw data and first transforms the data via quantile normalization.
 Next, the script finds significant autoantibodies using a Mann-Whitney U test and Cliff's delta effect size.
-Significant features have a P-value less than 0.05 and an absolute Cliff's delta value greater than 0.33.
+Significant features have a *P*-value less than 0.05 and an absolute Cliff's delta value greater than 0.33.
 There are four plots that are made from running this script.
 Each shows the RA abundance and the control abundance for comparison.